top of page

 • Art show Decolonizing Realities, by YOUth ACT at Cinetol, in Amsterdam (2021, Netherlands)

-• Program dedicated to Minho directors with Lucky Star Film Club of Braga (2024, Portugal)
+• Screening at the Film Club of Braga (2024, Portugal)

-• Film debates in 5 high schools for about 400 students with Lucky Star Film Club of Braga (2024, Portugal)
+• Film debates in 5 high schools for about 400 students with Film Club of Braga (2024, Portugal)

 Yzalú-cartaz.jpg